Wednesday, April 24

 Quick facts about Walt Whitman:

-2. Walt Whitman started working at eleven years old to help his parents who were struggling to provide for their large family.
+2. Walt Whitman began working at the age of eleven to help support his parents, who struggled to provide for their large family.
 He had to stop attending school to work.

 3. The following is one of Walt Whitman’s poems: